Dobflem/ChartJS-Color-Chooser/README.md

 #### Update the directory structure
 - [X] Create a folder for src files.
-- [ ] Maybe create a build script to minimise files.
+- [ ] Create a build script to minimise files.

 #### Add styling to page
-- [ ] Make it look a bit less thrown together.
 - [X] Resize the Chart so it doesn't go fullscreen.
 - [ ] Create a light and dark theme.

+#### Make Line Chart more customizable
+- [X] Allow users to change the fill color opacity from 0.2.
+- [X] Allow users to add/remvoe points.
+- [ ] Allow users to add/remove lines.
+- [X] Allow users to change the color of each individual line.
+- [ ] Allow users to import their own data.
+- [ ] Allow users to export the code to create their customized chart.
+- [ ] Allow users to change the background color of the chart.

 #### Add more charts
 - [ ] Pie chart